How to Rent Your Home for Movies

 |

-Filming is something that we have done for twenty years that has been fun, entertaining, lucrative, and unusual.
-I think you might want to think about if you want to rent your home for the movies.
+We have been filming for twenty years, and it has been fun, entertaining, lucrative, and unusual.
+You might want to consider renting your home for the movies.

-Ever since we moved into our home in 1998, filming has been a big part of our lives.
+Since moving into our home in 1998, filming has been a big part of our lives.

 How to Rent your Home for the Movies

-First, let me share how we got started renting our home for movies.
-Shortly after we bought our home in 1998, someone left a flyer in our mailbox asking if we would be interested in filming a movie called “Thirteen Days” with Kevin Costner.
+First, let me share how we started renting our home for movies.
+Shortly after we bought our house in 1998, someone left a flyer in our mailbox asking if we would be interested in filming a movie called “Thirteen Days” with Kevin Costner.
 Unfortunately, we were out of town, and by the time I saw the flyer, it was too late.
-But it got me thinking.
-Could we make additional income filming in our neighborhood?
-I had seen movie trucks all of the time in South Pasadena so I thought we might be able to do it.

-And I guess you could say, from there it was history.
+And I guess you could say, from there, it was history.

 The History of Filming in Our Home